Colleen Hewett: 1970–1983: "Day by Day" to Queen of Pop

-1984-present: Later work
+1984–present: Later work

 Hewett was a guest vocalist with The Incredible Penguins in 1985 for a cover of "Happy Xmas (War Is Over)", a charity project for research on little penguins, which peaked at No. 10 on the Australian Kent Music Report in December.

 In January 1992 she appeared in the theatre version of Return to the Forbidden Planet.
 In the 1990s she was working at radio station, Gold-FM.

 From 3 August to 14 September 2006 she played Marion Woolnough, the mother of Peter Allen, in the Australian tour of The Boy From Oz headlined by Hugh Jackman.
 She also had a role as Matron "Mama" Morton in the musical Chicago with Caroline O'Connor and Craig McLachlan.
 In 2008, she played Johnny O'Keefe's mum in Shout!
 The Legend of The Wild One.
 In the 2011 movie The Cup she plays Pat Oliver, the mother of jockeys Jason and Damien Oliver.

-In May 2015, Hewitt released her first album in 14 years, titled Black & White.
+In May 2015, Hewett released her first album in 14 years, titled Black & White.
 The album included the first single "Shut Up and Let Me Breathe" which is about domestic violence.
 The album debuted at number 1 on the ARIA Jazz and Blues Chart.